Miziziziz/GodotPerformanceTests/README.md

 **ArmIKBasic** ~560-600 fps

 **ArmIKQueue** 2 calculations per frame(cpf) ~2200 fps, 4 cpf is ~2000 fps, 30 cpf is ~730-780 fps

+## DistanceChecks
+100 agents wander around randomly and turn red when within 4 units of another agent.

+**DistCheckBasic.tscn** No optimization, every single agent calls get_distance_squared once for every other agent

+**DistCheckAreaProcess.tscn** every agent has an Area node and calls get_overlapping_bodies every frame

+**DistCheckAreaDetectAreaProcess.tscn** same as above but using get_overlapping_areas instead

+**DistCheckAreaSignals.tscn** every agent has an Area node and uses the body_entered and body_exited signals to determine if there are others nearby

+**DistCheckHashTable.tscn** custom hashtable implementation thing written in gdscript using dictionaries.

+**DistCheckQuery.tscn** uses intersect_shape() to get nearest objects

+Results on my machine:

+**DistCheckBasic.tscn** 220-240 fps

+**DistCheckAreaProcess.tscn** 1600 fps, but Physics Time is ~6 ms in profiler, so you get large spikes every physics frame, looks like the calculations for get_overlapping_bodies are done every physics frame whether you call the method or not.

+**DistCheckAreaDetectAreaProcess.tscn** Same as previous

+**DistCheckAreaSignals.tscn** Same as previous

+**DistCheckHashTable.tscn** 230-250 fps, probably would be a lot better in C#

+**DistCheckQuery.tscn** in  \_physics_process it's 2500fps, but you get a 1ms spike on each physics frame.
+Done in \_process it's smooth 900 fps.
+Also it's possible to do time slicing with this technique.

+## ShootingBullets
+Object pooling tests where a bunch of bullets are shot at a wall.

+**ShootBulletsBasic.tscn** bullets are instanced as they are shot, and queue_free() when they collide.
+Same with the spark hit effects.

+**ShootBulletsPooling.tscn** bullets and hit effects come from object pools.

+Results on my machine:

+performance was completely identical in both scenes.
+All performance impact came from doing bullet collision.

 ## Font